 To accommodate individual faculty’s schedule and meet faculty’s particular needs, all the faculty in the College of Education are welcome to contact our TTA Program for arranging an one-on-one TTA assistance.

-Here we showcase how TTAs and faculty work together to infuse curriculum with technology through our TTA program.
+Here we showcase how our faculty, students, student teachers, and TTAs infuse curricula with technology.
 Lesson ideas and models are shared for inspiration.

 This program is designed to anticipate future needs beyond its immediate scope.
 Please see our College Technology Integration Five-Year Plan (available soon).